Generations of video games

 The third generation is notable as it was the first generation where video games started looking like real-life things rather than blocky low-resolution graphics.
 Suddenly it was starting to be seen as an alternative form of entertainment that could effectively rival television and films.

 Also known as the 16-bit era, the fourth generation of video games began with the release of the Nippon Electric Company's release of the PC Engine, known as the TurboGrafx-16 in North America.
-However, the PC Engine was quickly overshadowed by Nintendo and Sega's 16-bit consoles: Nintendo's Super Nintendo Entertainment System ("SNES", or Super Famicom in Japan) and Sega's Mega Drive (Genesis in North America).
+The console was successful in Japan, where NEC dominated the computer market with the PC-88 and PC-98.
+Overseas, however, the PC Engine was quickly overshadowed by Nintendo and Sega's 16-bit consoles: Sega's Mega Drive (Genesis in North America) and then Nintendo's Super Nintendo Entertainment System ("SNES", or Super Famicom in Japan).

 It was during this era that our good old friend Sonic was created.